apecloud/examples/aigc/README.md

    ![cd-list](/aigc/img/cd-list.png)
 2. create qdrant cluster

-    using `kbcli cluster create my-qdrant --cluster-defnition qdrant` and `kbcli cluster list` to check if the cluster is Running.
+    using `kbcli cluster create my-qdrant --cluster-definition qdrant` and `kbcli cluster list` to check if the cluster is Running.
 This process typically takes 5-8 minutes, depending on your network conditions.
     ![cluster-create](/aigc/img/cluster-create.png)

 ## Deploy private LLM in KubeBlocks